We Honor Veterans is a national campaign designed to engage and support community hospice and other

 During the admission process, patients who identify as veterans are offered a pinning ceremony in recognition of their service to our Country.
 Veteran volunteers don their uniforms to present the patient with a pin, certificate and render a hand salute.
 Some patients elect to keep the ceremony small with the veteran volunteer, Hospice staff and a few family members.
 Others have used it as an opportunity for a great celebration with a large gathering of family and friends.
 As each patient’s experience in the military is different, so is their preference for a pinning ceremony.
 Large or small, every ceremony is equally moving.

 Vet to Vet Volunteers

-A very select group of brave individuals, veterans have a unique bond.
 This program works to pair a veteran volunteer with hospice patients who have military experience.
 These special volunteers have the unique ability to relate and connect with each patient creating a comfortable environment to share stories many family members may not have heard.
 Veteran volunteers can participate in the Vet to Vet program in many capacities including performing pinning ceremonies, offering life review, providing companionship and support in various other ways.
 The camaraderie established with service to our Country has proven to be essential in the care provided to veterans at the end of life.

 For more information on the We Honor Veterans program, contact Samantha Jones at 315-265-3105 or email@example.com